jywu20/Notes/Computer Science/Circuit/HDL.md

 So it seems that reading the *old* value is sometimes more straightforward in terms of synthesis.

-In Verilog, we have *blocks assignment* and *non-blocking assignment*.
+In Verilog, we have *blocking assignment* and *non-blocking assignment*.
 The terms are kind of misleading: *immediate and deferred assignment* seem to be better terms.
 In simulations, the former takes effect immediately, which means that after `a = ...`,